 • Shorts: digital 1920x1080 Pro Res Quicktime AND Region 1 BluRay.

 • Narrative films under 75 minutes and all short films selected for screening will require digital file delivery of 1920x1080 Pro Res Quicktime AND Region 1 BluRay disc.
 Be prepared to supply BOTH deliverables. ••••• Why we ask for ProRes files: We program many shorts ‘blocks’ featuring between 3 and 9 shorts.
-For these blocks, our theater REQUIRES a single BluRay be created for that screening.
-This practice affords for giving our audiences the best viewing experience possible and provides amazing latitude to create the best BluRay possible for all the films in the block.
+Our theater REQUIRES a single BluRay be created for that screening.
+This practice also affords giving audiences the best viewing experience possible and provides amazing latitude to create the best BluRay possible for all the films in the block.

 • Determination of screening format cannot be ascertained until festival programming is done.

-• If you cannot provide the above, please do not submit your film.
+• If you cannot provide the above, do not submit your film.

 • Blu-Ray screeners and flash drives are not returned.